clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player-preconf.rst

 #.
 Click :guilabel:`Play virtual machine`.

-For other guides on using the VMWare player, see:
+For other guides on using the VMWare Player and ESXi, see:

 * :ref:`vmw-player`
 * :ref:`vmware-esxi-install-cl`